 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

-Some symptoms commonly associated with PMS include:
+Symptoms commonly associated with PMS include:

 For some women, the symptoms of PMS can be severe and debilitating.
 These more extreme symptoms are called premenstrual dysphoric disorder (PMDD).